-The term ‘diet’ refers to the sum of food and drink that a person consumes.
+The term ‘diet’ typically refers to the sum of food and drink that a person consumes.

-An ‘information diet’ is the sum total of the information that a person consumes.
+An ‘information diet’ is the sum total of the information that a person consumes on an ongoing basis.
 It includes everything we get from TV, movies, internet, email and social media.
-This is on top of the information you are ‘fed’ in your degree.
+This is on top of what you are learning in your degree and through independent reading and research.

 In the same way that we should be attentive to the food we consume (preferencing healthy options), I think we should also be mindful of the information that we consume.

-- Significantly reducing overall time spent on social media and traditional news outlets – negativity, tribalism, anger, selfishness and frustration seem to dominate social and traditional media.
+Significantly reducing overall time spent on social media and traditional news outlets – negativity, tribalism, anger, selfishness and frustration seem to dominate social and traditional media.
+Many sites rely on traditional income sources (e.g. advertising) so their content is designed to draw you to their site (i.e. clickbait).
 The more time I spend on them, the more negative about humanity I feel and the worse a person I become (tribalist, closed minded).
-I have thus dramatically reduced my overall social media and news consumption.
+I have thus reduced my overall social media and news consumption through a number of means – particularly deleting accounts and apps.
+I do remain a fan of https://www.abc.net.au/news

-- Subscribing to health/ wellbeing newsletters via email – email might seem old school, but I have to spend a lot of time in email anyway, because of the nature of my work.
-Thus I have subscribed (and unsubscribed) to many email newsletters relating to health and wellbeingover time and have slowly pulled together a set that deliver me interesting and relevant content.
-I’ve mentioned a couple below.
+Subscribing to health/ wellbeing newsletters via email – email might seem old school, but I have to spend a lot of time in email anyway, because of the nature of my work.
+Thus, I have subscribed (and unsubscribed) to many email newsletters relating to health and wellbeing over time and have slowly pulled together a set that deliver me interesting and relevant content.
+I regularly review my subscriptions to weed out ones that aren’t providing me ongoing benefit (a digital declutter if you will).

-- I am reading more books – getting a lot of news and information from social media and websites gets us used to our information being presented in smaller chunks.
-Issues are often over-simplified in the process.
+Books and research papers – getting a lot of news and information from social media and websites gets us used to our information being presented in smaller chunks.
+Issues can be over-simplified in the process.
 But important issues like health and wellbeing and the future of humanity typically require longer-form consideration.
-Returning to book reading is helping me readjust to the reality of needing to dig in further to truly have a good appreciation of important topics.
+Research papers and books generally provide a more direct line to current evidence and practice in different areas.
+I know you probably have to deal with a lot of books and papers as part of your studies, but there is a reason they are preferenced over other media types.

-Whilst my wellbeing information preferences will be different to yours, I have started a list of the key resources in my information diet.
+Whilst my wellbeing information preferences will be different to yours, I do have a (reasonably) regularly updated list of the key resources in my information diet.
 You might find some of them useful also.

-What newsletters, websites or blogs have become part of your everyday life?
+What newsletters, websites, podcasts or blogs have become part of your everyday life?

 Is there room for you to improve your information diet?